-You don’t want to lose your audience’s attention, as you’ll have a heck of a time reeling them back in.
-This makes every talk a dance with your audience, to keep them engaged
+You don’t want to lose your audience’s attention, as you’ll have a tough time reeling them back in.
+This makes every talk a dance with your audience, aiming to keep them engaged.

-And the best way to gauge your audience is by reading faces.
-Look at your listener’s body language too.
-Then, just as important, get your audience involved in your talk and see how they react.
+The best way to gauge your audience is by reading faces and observing their body language.
+Just as important, involve your audience in your talk and see how they react.
 If you ask a question and receive dead silence, you need to hit the panic alarm.

 In short, make a boring presentation engaging!

 #3 Manage pressure & conquer stress

-You’ll speak with strangers who’ve heard 10 similar pitches as yours, in the past month.
-To be blunt, most people will give two shits about your speech.
+You’ll be speaking with strangers who’ve heard 10 similar pitches to yours in the past month.
+To put it bluntly, most people will give two shits about your speech.

-Just think of the last time you stepped into Home Depot, and a sales rep tried to hook you to buy solar panels.
+Just think of the last time you stepped into Home Depot, and a sales rep tried to persuade you to buy solar panels.
 You probably gave them the ‘get away from me!’ face.

-Similarly, your listeners may also be in a hurry to get back to their day-to-day work.
-So, the last thing they want is to listen to you endlessly ramble.
+Likewise, your listeners might be in a hurry to get back to their day-to-day work.
+So, the last thing they want is to listen to you ramble on.
 For this reason alone, they may come off as standoffish.
-This naturally then amps up the pressure for you as the presenter.
+This naturally amps up the pressure for you as the presenter.

-If this wasn’t enough, you may have a sales quota to reach.
-Maybe you need to close X number of sales a month, otherwise, you’ll lose your job.
-So, your stress levels will further skyrocket.
+If that wasn’t enough, you might have a sales quota to reach.
+Maybe you need to close X number of sales a month, or you’ll lose your job.
+So, your stress levels will skyrocket.

-But, you can’t allow your audience to sense your stress, or you’re a goner.
+But, you can’t let your audience sense your stress, or you’re done for.
 No one wants to close a contract with someone who is fear-stricken.
-Especially, since you’ll now probably describe your product in a doubtful manner.
-And this will make your product seem inferior and unworthy of the big bucks.
+Especially since you’ll likely describe your product doubtfully, making it seem inferior and unworthy of the big bucks.